 Content Smorgasbord: Top Examples of Snackable Content

 12 Awesome Content Marketing Ideas (That Aren't Blog Posts)

 Don’t Just Do Content Marketing.
 Do it Well.

 First, What Is Content?

 Before we can master content marketing, we have to figure out: what is content?
 Actually, a better question would be, “What isn’t content?”
 Digital content can be created in a wide array of formats, literally from A-Z: articles, blog entries, contests, diagrams, e-books, free offers, games, hashtags, infographics, jokes, knowledge bases, lists, music, news or opinion pieces, podcasts, quizzes, reviews, slide shows, toolkits, user-generated comments, videos, widgets, XML feeds, year-end reviews, and zany cartoons.

 How do you build a strategy that ensures you’re making the right decisions about content?
 To be effective, drive lead generation, and drive business, your content must have:

-- Timing—Potential customers want different kinds of content at different stages of their research and purchase process.
+- Timing: Potential customers want different kinds of content at different stages of their research and purchase process.
 Newly engaged clients need different content than those who are deeply familiar.
-Build a timeline for each of your personas and brainstorm what kinds of content they’ll need at each stage of engagement to push them to the next level?
+Build a timeline for each of your personas and brainstorm what kinds of content they’ll need at each stage of engagement to help them to the next level.

-- Creative—Your original content can’t just be “same old, same old.”
+- Creative: Your original content can’t just be “same old, same old.”
 It must bring something new to the table.
-Try to make all your content engaging and useful.
+Try to make it engaging and useful.
 Work hard to make it so enjoyable that your audience will share it with friends and colleagues.